enhance-dev/enhance.dev/app/docs/md/learn/practices/testing.md

 ## Component testing

-If you like to run functional component tests, we recommend to use [WebdriverIO](https://webdriver.io/) as browser automation framework.
+If you'd like to run functional component tests, we recommend using [WebdriverIO](https://webdriver.io/) as a browser automation framework.
 The benefits of using an actual browser compared to JSDOM outweigh the minimal speed detriment that comes with spinning up a browser instance.
-Furthermore WebdriverIO is based on [WebDriver](https://www.w3.org/TR/webdriver/) as browser automation web standard which guarantees you interact with your component as close as possible as a user would do.
+Furthermore, WebdriverIO is based on [WebDriver](https://www.w3.org/TR/webdriver/), a browser automation web standard which guarantees that your tests interact with your component as closely as possible to how a user would.

 To add a WebdriverIO test harness to your project, run: